isaac033/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print current working directory
+script to list directories in long,idnumber and hidden files format